(1) iCandy Design Limited of 22a Marlborough Street, Andover, Hampshire, SP10 1DQ (the Agency)

 5.2 Unless a specific time frame for the Client's response is specified, the Client shall respond reasonably promptly to any request by the Agency for information or approval.
 Where a specific time frame for a response is given by the Agency the Client shall respond within that timeframe.

-5.3 Only written approval by a member of the Client's Personnel identified in the Statement of Work (or subsequently notified to the Client) as authorised to give approval shall be permitted to give written approval on behalf of the Client for the purposes of this Agreement.
+5.3 Only written approval by a member of the Client's Personnel identified in the Statement of Work (or subsequently notified to the Agency) as authorised to give approval shall be permitted to give written approval on behalf of the Client for the purposes of this Agreement.

 5.4 Where applications or sites are developed on servers not recommended by the Agency, the Client is expected to provide or seek any information, additional software, support or co-operation pertaining to the server required in order for the application to be correctly developed.
 Where large applications are to be developed, it is the Clients responsibility to provide a suitable testing environment which is identical to the final production environment.